petersulyok/smfc/test/automatic_smoke_runner/README.md

   percentages or temperature readings) because those depend on the IPMI emulator's randomness.
 It asserts *that* the right log lines appeared, not their content.
+- **The checks are time-bounded, so the sweep needs an idle machine.** Every scenario is given `DURATION` seconds (default 6 s) before the SIGINT, and the pass conditions count what the service managed to log inside that window: at least one fan-level write, at least one temperature read, and more than one distinct temperature observation on hwmon-backed scenarios.
+A loaded machine fits fewer polling cycles into those 6 seconds, so a scenario can miss a threshold and report FAIL while nothing is actually broken.
+Do not run the sweep next to a `pytest` run, a build, or a second sweep.
+If a scenario fails once, re-run it on its own with `--only <name>` before believing it, and use `--duration 10` on a slow or busy host.